Make sure you're providing suitable and adequate training for your workers.

 - On an ongoing basis.

 - When a risk of sprain or strain injuries remains after higher order controls (e.g. automation, mechanical devices) are put in place.
-The remaining risk must be minimised by providing training.
+The remaining risk must be minimised by providing administrative controls.

 When should training be reviewed?